 - Decreased costs by eliminating the need for an in-house freight manager

 If you are looking to potentially outsource your shipping and logistics to a freight management service, here are a few key ways to get a freight quote that you can trust.

 5 Easy ways to get more accurate freight quotes from freight management services.

 - Incorrect weights and dimensions will change the outcome of pricing.
 It is very important that every pallet is weighed properly using a pallet scale and two people measure the length, width and height of each loaded pallet.
 This will ensure accuracy and proper pricing of the shipment.

 - Product description must also be accurate.
 Some products have very specific classes while others rely on measurements to determine the class.
 In either case, the product must be specifically described so that the appropriate class can be determined.
 The class of the merchandise is half of the determining factor of the price.

 - Pickup/Delivery address (for domestic freight) must be specific.
 A more general zip code is ok for getting a quote, but it is the address of the origin that is most needed.
 It is also important to specify if the address is zoned as residential or commercial.
-It is important to state this zoning when obtaining a quote.
+It is important to state this zoning to get a freight quote that’s completely accurate.

 - Peripherals must be determined prior to obtaining a quote.
 These are the extras that carriers are able to provide.
 Will a lift gate be necessary for picking the load up off the ground to load it into the truck?
 Does the recipient need a phone call to schedule the delivery?
 Will the driver need to assist the receiver in moving the shipment from the truck into a building?
 Lift gate service, phone call prior to delivery and driver assistance are all extras that need to be stated when getting a quote.